aonschwartz/aonschwartz.github.io/about/index.md

 **[D.I.Y.
 Porn](https://whitmanwire.com/feature/2017/11/09/d-i-y-porn/)** \| Whitman Wire \| Profile from college of a fellow student who does sexual performances for money on online forums.
 This is a common gig-economy style hustle for college-aged women looking for cash.
 The work enacts important questions around the nature of feminism, consent and (often misleading) cultural depictions of sexual pleasure.

 **[Animal Minds](https://whitmanwire.com/feature/2016/02/25/animal-minds/)** \| Whitman Wire \| Whitman professors researched animal brains to learn about humans.
-As the human-animal distinction blurs, so too does the ethical landscape.
+As the human-animal distinction blurs, so too does the ethical landscape.<br />

 ## Essays